AnojanS/Alfred/README.md

 # Alfred
 Carleton University Hackathon 2018 Submission:

-A SMS personal assistant programmed in Javascript that uses MessageBird's SMS API and Wolfram Alpha's short answer computational knowledge API.
-Text a question to **226-212-3358** and receive an answer within 10 seconds.
+An SMS personal assistant programmed in Javascript that makes use of MessageBird's SMS API and Wolfram Alpha's short answer computational knowledge API.
+Text a factual question to **226-212-3358** to receive an answer.